9clg6/discord_backup_bot/README.md

 			- server: text
 			- serverName: text
 			- serverId: int8
+			- encryptedAes: text
+   			- iv: text

-3. Retrieve your API Key on [Discord Developer Portal](https://discord.com/developers/applications)
+4. Retrieve your API Key on [Discord Developer Portal](https://discord.com/developers/applications)
-4. Create a `.env` file containing the Discord API Key, the Supabase token and the URL of the Supabase database.
+5. Create a `.env` file containing the Discord API Key, the Supabase token and the URL of the Supabase database.
 An `.example.env` file has already been versioned
-5. **OPTIONAL**: Ideally, you should set up a Docker, hosted on your own server or in a cloud, like OVH for example.
+6. **OPTIONAL**: Ideally, you should set up a Docker, hosted on your own server or in a cloud, like OVH for example.

 ## 💡 How to use

 Once you've set up the environment, all you have to do is type `/initialize` in a text channel and your backup will be scheduled every day at the time you sent the command.
+You have to provide your public key for the encryption.

 ## 😀 Support